Sriram-10-09-2004/Manufacturing-Dataset/README.md

 Quality by Product
 Profit by Production Line
 Cost Per Unit by Machine

-## Day 10 – Management Dashboard, Slicers and Finalization
-Created the `Management Dashboard` worksheet.
+Created the Management Dashboard.
-Merged cells `A1:F1` for the dashboard title.
+Merged `A1:F1` for the dashboard title and entered `MANAGEMENT DASHBOARD`.
-Entered:
-`MANAGEMENT DASHBOARD`
-Formatted the title using bold white text and a dark background.
-Created eight KPI cards.
+Created eight KPI cards:
-Added Total Production.
+Total Production — 692,181
-Added Production Achievement %.
+Production Achievement — 93.52%
-Added OEE %.
+OEE — 86.36%
-Added Defect Rate %.
+Defect Rate — 6.49%
-Added Scrap Cost.
-Added Downtime Hours.
-Added Revenue.
-Added Profit.
+Scrap Cost — ₹3,01,043.70
+Downtime Hours — 420.95
+Revenue — ₹25,038,055.78
+Profit — ₹9,355,415.61
-Created the following Management Dashboard PivotCharts:
+Created the seven Management Dashboard charts:
 `Production Trend`
-Used Production_Date in Rows and Produced_Quantity in Values.
-Grouped Production_Date by Months and Years.
-Changed the chart type to Line.
-Set the chart title to `Production Trend`.
 `OEE by Line`
-Placed Production_Line in Rows.
-Placed OEE_% in Values.
-Changed the calculation to Average.
-Formatted the values as percentages.
-Created a Clustered Column chart titled `OEE by Line`.
 `Downtime by Machine`
-Placed Machine_ID in Rows.
-Placed Downtime_Hours in Values.
-Used Sum.
-Created a Clustered Bar chart titled `Downtime by Machine`.
 `Defect Rate by Product`
-Placed Product_Type in Rows.
-Placed Defect_Rate_% in Values.
-Changed the calculation to Average.
-Created a Clustered Column chart titled `Defect Rate by Product`.
 `Scrap Cost by Line`
-Placed Production_Line in Rows.
-Placed Scrap_Cost in Values.
-Used Sum.
-Formatted the values as Indian Rupee currency.
-Created a Clustered Column chart titled `Scrap Cost by Line`.
 `Production by Shift`
-Placed Shift in Rows.
-Placed Produced_Quantity in Values.
-Used Sum.
-Formatted the values with comma separators.
-Created a Clustered Column chart titled `Production by Shift`.
 `Maintenance Risk`
-Placed Machine_ID in Rows.
-Placed Maintenance_Risk in Columns.
-Placed Record_ID in Values.
-Changed Record_ID from Sum to Count.
-Created a Clustered Column chart titled `Maintenance Risk`.
+For each chart, created or used the corresponding PivotTable, selected the required Rows and Values fields, selected the appropriate chart type, and entered the final chart title.
-Added five slicers to make the dashboard interactive.
+Added five slicers.
 Added the grouped `Months (Production_Date)` field as a slicer and renamed it `Month`.
 Added `Production_Line` as a slicer and renamed it `Production Line`.
 Added `Machine_ID` as a slicer and renamed it `Machine`.
 Added `Shift` as a slicer and renamed it `Shift`.
 Added `Product_Type` as a slicer and renamed it `Product Type`.
-Used the PivotTable connection settings to connect the slicers to the relevant PivotTables.
+Used `Report Connections` to connect the slicers to the relevant PivotTables.
-Formatted the dashboards by adjusting chart positions, titles, spacing, number formats, percentage formats, and currency formats.
+Formatted the dashboard charts and KPI cards.
+Applied comma formatting to production quantities.
+Applied percentage formatting to production achievement, OEE, defect rate, quality, and related KPIs.
+Applied Indian Rupee formatting to revenue, profit, scrap cost, and other monetary values.
-Adjusted PivotTable settings so column widths would not automatically change after updates.
+Adjusted PivotTable settings so column widths would not automatically resize after updates.
-Prepare the final business insights and conclusions from the completed analysis.
-Prepared recommendations based on machine reliability, production-line performance, downtime, quality, maintenance risk, shift performance, and scrap cost.
 Created the `AI_Usage_Log` worksheet.
-Recorded the AI tool used, prompts, purpose, AI output summary, Excel validation, and final decision for the AI-assisted parts of the project.
+Recorded the AI tool, prompt, purpose, AI output summary, Excel validation, and final decision for the AI-assisted analysis.
+Prepared the final business insights, conclusions, and recommendations based on the completed Excel analysis.

 ## Analysis :
 Data cleaning and validation